In Hindu theology, Arishadvarga or Shadripu/Shada Ripu (Sanskrit: षड्रिपु meaning the six enemies) are the six enemies of the mind.

 These six enemies are not entirely independent of each other.
 But they are all united against us and want to destroy us completely!
 For example, it is not possible for a person to be jealous and at the same time be free of anger completely, because jealousy inevitably gives rise to feelings of anger towards our external ‘enemy’.
 Another example is that excessive greed for money is itself caused by excessive desire, and it can lead to a feeling of pride or ego when that person does become rich.
 So here, we have 3 of the six enemies that are united against us.

 Lord Krishna explains one of the possible relationships between some of these six enemies in the following verses.
-He shows how these shadripus overpower the critical and discriminating ability of our intellect (Buddhi) due to which we forget the purpose of our life, and then they destroy us completely.
+He shows how this Shadripus overpower the critical and discriminating ability of our intellect (Buddhi) due to which we forget the purpose of our life, and then they destroy us completely.

-The following Shloka explains the Shadripu very well-
+The following Shloka from Vairagya Dindima explains the Shadripu very well-

 Desire, anger, greed, attachment, pride, jealousy — these dacoits are residing within your own body.
 They are not outside.
 They are residing as fifth column enemies within you.
 And, why are they there?
 To loot you of the Jnana-Ratna, to rob you of the precious gem of spiritual wisdom or atma-jnana, to loot you and deprive you of the precious gem of Self-awareness and make you forget your Self and weep and wail and be in ignorance.
 In order to deprive you of this jewel of atma-jnana, they are there.
 Therefore, oh man, oh Sadhak, Jagrata, Jagrata.
 Beware, beware.
 In this way, from the submerged level of the chitta or the deep within, various samskaras and vasna are brought into activity.